($1,350) Moving From North Carolina to Arkansas

 • Moving Permits: Arkansas does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 • Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Arkansas.
+You can set an official move date on the form so that all your mail will get properly forwarded to Arkansas.
 Get started here.

-• Mover's Insurance: Every state has their own requirements when it comes to insurance.
+• Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 Released Value Protection, offered by movers at no extra cost, is the most economical option, albeit with minimal coverage.
 The mover's responsibility is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, the reimbursement would be $15 (60 cents x 25 pounds).
 To ensure full coverage of your items' value, explore alternative options with your moving company or consider third-party insurance providers.

 • Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.